 2. Expressing “Enjoy your meal”

-Another expression that varies depending on the role of the speaker is an expression that translates to “good appetite”.
+Another Korean phrase that varies depending on the role of the speaker is an expression that translates to “good appetite”.
 In fact, if you are about to eat food prepared or offered by someone, you will say jal meokgesseumnida (잘 먹겠습니다), which literally means ‘I’m going to eat well’.
 It is a polite way of expressing gratitude to the person who is offering food.
 Even when you are with a group of friends going out to eat, you can still use jal meokgesseumnida to express your happiness at sharing the meal with the others.

 Conversely, when serving someone food, one says masittge deuseyo (맛있게 드세요), which literally means ‘eat with gusto’.
 It is an expression you will often hear waiters say in restaurants.
 Informal ways of saying it are 잘 먹어 (jal meogeo) and 많이 먹어 (manhi meogeo), which literally mean ‘eat well’ and ‘eat a lot’.